imcybergeek/SendMails/README.md

 # SendMails
-SendMails simplifies sophisticated mailing requirements for corporate and individuals.
+SendMails simplifies sophisticated bulk mailing for corporate and individuals.\
+Run script and press H for help to get started.